 General Aggregated version of CSC Status (CSCSTAT).
 Each accused (CSC) record manner the accused has been dealt with by the police.

-Definition: will contain the UCR status of that CSC in order to distinguish in which charges recommended
+Definition: will contain the UCR status of that CSC in order to distinguish in which recommended officially charged.

 If the CSC is charged or charges have been recommended: